 Every ER Doctor’s Worst Nightmare

-The Emergency Medical Treatment and Labor Act (EMTALA) is a 1985 law designed to avoid the dumping of undesirable patients on publicly funded hospitals.
+The Emergency Medical Treatment and Labor Act (EMTALA) is a 1985 law designed to avoid the dumping of undesirable patients in publicly funded hospitals.
 EMTALA requires hospitals that accept Medicare payments to screen and stabilize patients regardless of their ability to pay.
-Penalities for inappropriately transferring an unstable patient to avoid nonpayment for services include:
+Penalties for inappropriately transferring an unstable patient to avoid nonpayment for services include: